- 6656 Views

 A simple truth is that the best possible results come from a position of strength, not weakness.
 The only way to defend from a position of strength is to think “outside the box” to find innovative approaches relating to the specific set of circumstances for each client.
 To develop a strategy giving each client the best possible chance requires enormous effort to “think outside the box.”
 To get outside the box a criminal defense lawyer needs time.
 The fewer cases they handle at a premium fee, the more time the lawyer has to address specific client needs.

-The defense lawyer should strive to charge premium fees to keep their caseload at levels where they can provide extraordinary client service.
+The defense lawyer should strive to charge premium fees in criminal cases to keep their caseload at levels where they can provide extraordinary client service.
 I can’t count the number of cases which turned on a fact or issue I wouldn’t have thought of – but for the time I spent thinking deeply about the case.
 The lawyers making a living on client volume are doing both their clients and themselves a disservice.
 Clients deserve the best effort we have but we can’t provide it when we are juggling 200 active criminal cases, managing the staff, paying the bills, going to court, spending time in recreation, and loving our families.
 Defense lawyers shouldn’t be afraid to charge premium fees and clients shouldn’t be afraid to pay them.
 Sure, the premium fee may discourage the price shopping prospects.
 But those clients are fooling themselves into believing they get quality service at a bottom dollar price.

-Setting fees will always remain a risk for the committed Brazos County defense lawyer.
+Setting fees in criminal cases will always remain a risk for the committed Brazos County defense lawyer.
 However, running a business involves risk.
 Without risk there is no reward.
 Risk big – win big.
 Risk little – win little.
 Lawyers, don’t be afraid to charge the premium fee.
 Clients, don’t be afraid to pay it.